5j9/wikitextparser/README.rst

 * `Linktrails <https://www.mediawiki.org/wiki/Help:Links>`_ are language dependant and are not supported. `Also not supported by mwparserfromhell <https://github.com/earwig/mwparserfromhell/issues/82>`_.
 However given the trail pattern and knowing that ``wikilink.span[1]`` is the ending position of a wikilink, it should be trivial to compute a WikiLink's linktrail.
 * Templates adjacent to external links, are never considered part of the link.
 In reality, this depends on the contents of the template.
 Example: ``parse('http://example.com{{dead link}}').external_links[0].url == 'http://example.com'``
 * While MediaWiki recognizes only a finite number of tags and they are extension-dependent, the ``tags`` method returns anything that looks like an HTML tag.
 A configuration option might be added in the future to address this issue.
+* wikitextparser currently does not provide a `ast.walk <https://docs.python.org/3/library/ast.html#ast.walk>`_-like method yielding all descendant nodes.

 Credits